Red Light Therapy for Addiction - Accelerating Healing and Supporting Sobriety

 Scientific Evidence and Research on Red Light Therapy

 Research overwhelmingly favors the application of red light therapy during addiction rehabilitation.
-Research and testimony have indicated that red light therapy can decrease depression, stress, and anxiety among those in the process of being treated for addiction.
-Research also confirms that red light therapy aids in physical health by stimulating cell healing, improving the flow of blood, and eliminating inflammation.
+Research and testimony have indicated that red light therapy can decrease depression, stress, and anxiety among those in treatment.
+It also aids in physical health by stimulating cell healing, improving blood flow, and eliminating inflammation.
+Emerging 2025 data from tPBMT trials show sustained reductions in opioid cravings and mood disturbances, positioning RLT as a promising adjunct.

 Clinical Studies Evaluating Red Light Therapy in Addiction Recovery